 Religious education programs include more than classes.
-On a Sunday you might find the preschoolers singing songs about kindness, the 2nd graders engaging with a story about loss and bereavement, the 5th graders talking with a Muslim couple about Islam, the 7th graders learning about responsibility in a lesson from our progressive sexuality education program, and the high-school youth raising money for the local homeless shelter.
+On a Sunday you might find the preschoolers singing songs about kindness, the 2nd graders engaging with a story about loss and bereavement, the 5th graders talking with a Muslim couple about Islam, the 7th graders learning about responsibility in a lesson from our progressive sexuality education program Our Whole Lives (OWL), and the high-school youth raising money for the local homeless shelter.
 Many programs incorporate social justice activities, worship opportunities, service trips, fellowship, and fun.

 Our religious educator and minister lead many of our congregations’ lifespan programs.
 Parents and other members of the congregation often lead them, too.
 Teaching can be a very fulfilling way to deepen one’s own faith.